 46Nathanael said to him, Can anything good come out of Nazareth?
 Philip said to him, Come and you will see.

-47Jesus saw Nathanael coming to him and he said of him, Look, truly, an Israelite in whom there is no guile.
+47Joshua saw Nathanael coming to him and he said of him, Look, truly, a son of Israel in whom there is no guile.

 48Nathanael said to him, Where do you know me from?
-Jesus said to him, Even before Philip called you, while you were under the fig tree, I saw you.
+Joshua said to him, Even before Philip called you, while you were under the fig tree, I saw you.

-51He said to him, Truly, truly, I say to all of you that from now on, you will see the skies opened and the angels of god ascending and descending to the son of man.
+51He said to him, Truly, truly, I say to all of you that from now on you will see the skies opened, and the kings of god ascending and descending to the son of man.

-1On the 3rd day, there was a marriage feast in Cana, a city of Galilee; and the mother of Jesus was there.
+1On the 3rd day there was a marriage feast in Cana, a city of Galilee, and the mother of Joshua was there.